rust-lang/rfcs/text/0000-future-work.md

 None of the languages enumerated in [RFC 2333] have such a section proposed in this RFC.
-However, there are plenty of academic papers published which do contain sections pertaining to future work.
+However, there are plenty of academic papers published which do contain sections pertaining to future possibilities.
 It is customary for such sections to be at the end of papers so as to not bore readers and keep them reading.

 # Unresolved questions